-It covers Nixon's huge diplomatic successes abroad (improved relations with the Chinese and Soviet Russians and the withdrawal of ground troops from the Vietnam disaster), yet his grand humiliation at home with the Watergate crisis; the tragic collapse of all social order in Indochina with the retreat of America from the region; Carter's discovery that diplomatic “niceness” is not a good substitute for real power; the collapse of American national morale as the 1970s turned into the 1980s; the restoration of American national pride during the Reagan, Bush Sr., and Clinton years (thanks to strong but carefully measured responses to the various challenges facing the country); the disaster that hit America when Bush Jr, got distracted after 9/11 and decided to "democratize" Afghanistan and Iraq rather than just simply hunt down the 9/11 al-Qaeda criminals; the deep "Change" that Obama attempted to bring to a centuries-old traditional America, one that he seemingly did not much care for; and finally the arrival (despite Democratic Party all-out efforts to bring him down) of a frequently-vulgar Trump who seems dedicated to undoing Obama's changes at home — and getting America toughened up abroad.
+It covers Nixon's huge diplomatic successes abroad (improved relations with the Chinese and Soviet Russians and the withdrawal of ground troops from the Vietnam disaster), yet his grand humiliation at home with the Watergate crisis; the tragic collapse of all social order in Indochina with the retreat of America from the region; Carter's discovery that diplomatic “niceness” is not a good substitute for real power; the collapse of American national morale as the 1970s turned into the 1980s; the restoration of American national pride during the Reagan, Bush Sr., and Clinton years (thanks to strong but carefully measured responses to the various challenges facing the country); the disaster that hit America when Bush Jr, got distracted after 9/11 and decided to "democratize" Afghanistan and Iraq rather than just simply hunt down the 9/11 al-Qaeda criminals; the deep "Change" that Obama attempted to bring to a centuries-old traditional America, one that seemingly he did not much care for; and finally the arrival of a frequently-vulgar Trump who seemed dedicated to undoing Obama's changes at home – and getting America toughened up abroad.

-As with all three volumes of this study, it includes an in-depth look at the moral-spiritual character (rather universally "Christian") of America's national leadership since 1960 (particularly America's presidents) — and the extent to which such moral-spiritual character had its own impact on the country, even during this distinctly “post-Christian” period.
+As with the other volumes of this study, this third volume includes an in-depth look at the moral-spiritual character (still generally "Christian") of America's national leadership since 1960 (particularly America's presidents) – and the extent to which such moral-spiritual character had its own impact on the country, even during this increasingly “post-Christian” social-cultural period.